-The Company's non-financial assets consist of prepayments, deposits and current tax assets and its non-financial liabilities consist of current tax liabilities and deferred tax liabilities, for which fair value measurement is not applicable since these are not measured at fair value on a recurring or non-recurring basis in the statement of financial position.
+The Company's non-financial assets consist of prepayments, deposits and current tax assets, for which fair value measurement is not applicable since these are not measured at fair value on a recurring or non-recurring basis in the statement of financial position.
+At the reporting date, the Company did not have any non-financial liabilities.